delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ## Primitive types

-**Primitive types** is how we call those that come built in with the language and which allow for the creation of newer, more complex types.
+**Primitive types** is how we call types that come built in with the language and which allow for the creation of newer, more complex types.
 The primitive types in JavaScript are: **boolean**, **number**, **string**, **objects**, and **functions.**